-Abstract.
-We analyze maximum entropy random graph ensembles with constrained degrees, drawn from arbitrary degree distributions, and a tuneable number of 3-loops (triangles).
+We analyze maximum entropy random graph ensembles with constrained degrees, drawn from arbitrary degree distributions, and a tuneable number of three-cycles (triangles).
 We find that such ensembles generally exhibit two transitions, a clustering and a shattering transition, separating three distinct regimes.
-At the clustering transition, the graphs change from typically having only isolated loops to forming loop clusters.
-At the shattering transition the graphs break up into extensively many small cliques to achieve the desired loop density.
+At the clustering transition, the graphs change from typically having only isolated cycles to forming cycle clusters.
+At the shattering transition the graphs break up into many small cliques to achieve the desired three-cycle density.
 The locations of both transitions depend nontrivially on the system size.
-We derive a general formula for the loop density in the regime of isolated loops, for graphs with degree distributions that have finite and second moments.
-For bounded degree distributions we present further analytical results on loop densities and phase transition locations, which, while non-rigorous, are all validated via MCMC sampling simulations.
-We show that the shattering transition is of an entropic nature, occurring for all loop density values, provided the system is large enough.
+We derive a general formula for the three-cycle density in the regime of isolated cycles, for graphs with degree distributions that have finite first and second moments.
+For bounded degree distributions we present further analytical results on cycle densities and phase transition locations, which, while non-rigorous, are all validated via MCMC sampling simulations.
+We show that the shattering transition is of an entropic nature, occurring for all three-cycle density values, provided the system is large enough.